Attacking Email Services

 The Concept of the Attack

 As we already know, with the SMTP service, we can compose emails and send them to desired people.
 The vulnerability in this service lies in the program's code, namely in the function that records the sender's email address.
 This offers the possibility of escaping the function using a semicolon (;) and making the system execute arbitrary shell commands.
 However, there is a limit of 64 characters, which can be inserted as a command.
-The technical details of this vulnerability can be found here.
+The technical details of this vulnerability can be found herearrow-up-right.

 The Concept of Attacks